bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/officehours.md

 ### Office hours and Study groups

-We have an exceptional group of TAs and LAs this semester!
+This semester we have an exceptional group of TAs and LAs who are all excited to get to know you and help your algorithms journey.

  * tbd
  * tbd
  * tbd
+ * tbd

-In addition to working with you in the lab, we will provide office hours and study groups.
+In addition to working with you in the lab we will provide office hours and study groups as follows.

 |              |   Time       | Who & location |